Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Archival Storage

 Archival Storage is a source for data that is not needed for an organization’s everyday operations, but may have to be accessed occasionally.
+With archival storage, organizations can leverage secondary sources while still maintaining protection of the data.
+It allows organizations to reduce primary storage costs and maintain data that may be required for regulatory or other requirements.

 Want To Learn More?